-Key Type Det Description family inet The address family.
+Key Type Default Description family inet The address family.
 (Currently, only inet is supported) addr in_addr() loopback The address to which to connect.
-The 10 value will connect the socket to the loopbac face on the device. port port_num() The port to which to connect the socket.
+The loopback value will connect the socket to the loopback interface on the device. port port_num() The port to which to connect the socket.